sekyondaMeta/helion/docs/deployment_autotuning.md

 has shapes baked in, which often provides a performance boost.

 - With `static_shapes=False` it will specialize on the input dtypes, device types, and whether each dynamic dimension falls into the 0, 1, or ≥2 bucket.
 Python types are also specialized.
 For dimensions that can vary across those buckets, supply representative inputs ≥2 to avoid excessive specialization.
+Just like the autotuning flow above, Helion records whether any tensor crosses the int32 indexing limit when `static_shapes=False`; explicitly set `index_dtype=torch.int64` if your deployment commonly exceeds that threshold to avoid recompilation.

 If you need to support multiple input types, bind multiple times with representative inputs.